 Share class: Type of fund shares held by investors in a fund (share classes differ by levels of charge and/or by other features such as hedging against currency risk).
 Each M&G fund has different share classes, such as A, R and I. Each has a different level of charges and minimum investment.
-Details on charges and minimum investments can be found in the Key Investor Information Documents.
+Details on charges and minimum investments can be found in the fund's Prospectus.

 Share: An ownership stake in a company, usually in the form of a security.
 Also called equity.
-Shares offer investors participation in the company's potential profits, but also the risk of losing all their investment if the company goes bankrupt.
+Shares offer investors participation in the company's potential profits, but also the risk of losing all their investment if the company goes bankrupt an OEIC.
+Common in Luxembourg, Switzerland, Italy and France, and regulated by regulators in the European Union.